hernantz/blog/content/djangonauts-dont-let-djangonauts-write-javascript.md

-The tight coupling between client and server (which indicates that it is still a monolith), or between micro services (another monolith), are one of those smells or thinks that feel wrong.
+The tight coupling between client and server (which indicates that it is still a monolith), or between micro services (another monolith), are one of those smells or things that feel wrong.

 Another architecture smell is using your SPA as the [only consumer of your API][5].